 What is Urinary Incontinence?

-Urine is formed in the kidneys and then passes through the ureters (narrow tubes) into the sac-like bladder, where it is temporarily stored until muscles surrounding the outlet of the bladder are signaled by the brain to relax and allow urine to flow out.
-Urinary incontinence also referred to as an overactive bladder, is the inability to control the flow of urine.
-The condition is more common in women than in men.
+Urine is formed in the kidneys and then passes through the ureters (narrow tubes) into the bladder, where it is temporarily stored until you are ready to urinate.
+Urinary incontinence is the loss of urine when you are not intending to urinate.
+It comes in several different forms which have different causes.

 Types of Urinary Incontinence